 Sessions finish with around 15 minutes of deep relaxation, often described as the most important aspect of the session, allowing the mind, the body’s systems and organs and the spirit to rebalance and integrate the energy shifts.
 Throughout the session and during the relaxation I bring in positive affirmations (we’re more receptive to positive transformation when the ego is softened) because essentially, balance is our natural state, and is what our bodies want us to achieve, despite all the dramas and struggles that ego loves to focus on.

-As I tread my own path my teaching style has become a synthesis of classical Hatha and Dru Yoga and I’m grateful and inspired by the many different teachers whose classes I’ve attended, within the Sivananda and Dru lineage, as well as inspirational leaders/speakers such as the Dalai Lama, Louise Hay, Gabrielle Bernstein, Eckhart Tolle, my own life experiences, and my students.
+As I tread my own path my teaching style has become a synthesis of classical Hatha and Dru Yoga and I’m grateful and inspired by the many different teachers whose classes I’ve attended within the Sivananda and Dru lineage, in other styles such as Kundalini, Scaravelli, Flow, and Yin, as well as inspirational leaders/speakers such as the Dalai Lama, Louise Hay, Gabrielle Bernstein, Eckhart Tolle, my own life experiences, and my students.

 Testimonials for Dru 1:1 sessions: